American Revolutionary War: German troops

-During the 18th century, states commonly hired foreign soldiers.
-This especially included Britain; during the Seven Years' War, foreign soldiers comprised 10% of the British army and their use caused little debate.
+During the 18th century, states commonly hired foreign soldiers, including Britain.
 When it became clear additional troops were needed to suppress the revolt in America, it was decided to employ professional German soldiers.
-There were several reasons for this, including public sympathy for the Patriot cause, an historical reluctance to expand the British army and the time needed to recruit and train new regiments.
-An alternate source was readily available in the Holy Roman Empire, where many smaller states had a long tradition of renting their armies to the highest bidder.
+There were several reasons for this, including public sympathy for the Patriot cause, a historical reluctance to expand the British army and the time needed to recruit and train new regiments.
+Many smaller states in the Holy Roman Empire had a long tradition of renting their armies to the highest bidder.
 The most important was Hesse-Kassel, known as "the Mercenary State".

-The first supply agreements were signed by the North administration in late 1775; over the next decade, more than 40,000 Germans fought in North America, Gibraltar, South Africa and India, of whom 30,000 served in the American War.
+The first supply agreements were signed by the North administration in late 1775; 30,000 Germans served in the American War.
 Often generically referred to as "Hessians", they included men from many other states, including Hanover and Brunswick.
 Sir Henry Clinton recommended recruiting Russian troops whom he rated very highly, having seen them in action against the Ottomans; however, negotiations with Catherine the Great made little progress.

 Unlike previous wars their use led to intense political debate in Britain, France, and even Germany, where Frederick the Great refused to provide passage through his territories for troops hired for the American war.
 In March 1776, the agreements were challenged in Parliament by Whigs who objected to "coercion" in general, and the use of foreign soldiers to subdue "British subjects".
-The debates were covered in detail by American newspapers, which reprinted key speeches and in May 1776 they received copies of the treaties themselves.
-Provided by British sympathizers, these were smuggled into North America from London by George Merchant, a recently released American prisoner.
+The debates were covered in detail by American newspapers; in May 1776 they received copies of the treaties themselves, provided by British sympathizers and smuggled into North America from London.